-1.2 Where there is evidence substantiating that meeting the requirements will alter the local utility infrastructure design requirements on the utility side of the meter so as to increase the utility side cost to the homeowner or the developer by more than \$400.00 per shall not be less than trade size 1 (nominal 1-inch inside diameter).
+4.106.4.2 New multifamily dwellings.
+If residential parking is available, ten (10) percent of the total number of parking spaces on a building site, provided for all types of parking facilities, shall be electric vehicle charging spaces (EV spaces) capable of supporting future EVSE.
+Calculations for the required number of EV spaces shall shall not be less than trade size 1 (nominal 1-inch inside diameter).
 The raceway shall originate at the main service or subpanel and shall terminate into a listed cabinet, box or other enclosure in close proximity to the concealed areas and spaces.
-The service panel and/or subpanel shall provide capacity to install a 40-ampere minimum dedicated branch circuit and space(s) reserved to permit installation of a branch circuit overcurrent
+The service panel and/or subpanel shall provide capacity to install a 40-ampere minimum dedicated branch circuit and space(s) reserved to permit installation of a branch circuit overcurrent proposed location of an EV charger.
+Raceways are required to be continuous at enclosed, inaccessible or location shall be permanently and visibly marked as "EV CAPABLE".